GEOMAR-Kiel/Miniproj/README.md

 This crate implements geographic transformations between different coordinate systems defined by the [European Petroleum Survey Group](https://epsg.org/home.html).

 Think of it as a very lightweight [PROJ](https://github.com/OSGeo/PROJ).
+Conversions between projected and geographic coordinate systems that are assigned an EPSG code are implemented according to the [Guidance Notes](https://epsg.org/guidance-notes.html), with all "dynamically uniform" local variables being calculated at compile time.
+The conversions are then stored in a static PHF Map for quick access at runtime.
+Code generation and actual implementation of specific operations are implemented in the `miniproj-epsg-registry` and `miniproj-ops` crates respectively.

 Currently, only the transverse mercator and lambert azimuthal equal area coordinate operations are completely implemented.